janpaulpl/janpaulpl.github.io/index.md

 > I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: programming languages, automated reasoning, and formal methods for software engineering.

-Personally, I'm an avid cinephile and audiophile, for which you can find a rabbit-hole of information at the top right of this page.
-I also enjoy [digital photography](https://janpaul.pl/photography.html), and am amateurly practicing birding after getting inspired by [Cornell's Ornithology Lab](https://www.birds.cornell.edu/home/).
-Some day, I want to learn to [shoot/develop film](https://qph.cf2.quoracdn.net/main-qimg-3c723b666a25d581b7c3ab149655626e), get a [US Amateur Radio License](http://www.arrl.org/what-is-ham-radio), and successfully pick an [Abloy Protec2](https://www.locksmithledger.com/locks/article/12438396/abloy-protec2-the-ultimate-locking-solution).
+You can find links to some of my hobbies in the navigation bar of this site.
+I enjoy [digital photography](https://janpaul.pl/photography.html), and am an aspiring amateur birder after being motivated by [Cornell's Ornithology Lab](https://www.birds.cornell.edu/home/).
+I am also an enthusiast of 20th century history, with some favorite topics of interest being [Irish revolutionary history](https://archive.org/details/nationnotrabblei0000ferr), Polish shock therapy via the [Balcerowicz Plan](https://polishhistory.pl/the-balcerowicz-plan-an-economic-leap-into-the-unknown/), and the fall of [Francoist Spain](https://origins.osu.edu/milestones/death-franco-spanish-civil-war).

 # Research

-I am uninspired by our current suite of languages that make use of manually specified formal specs.
-These tend to offload the intellectual challenge of coming up with exhaustive static guarantees to developers, those which don't have the domain-specific expertise or simply *time* to become reasonable proof engineers.
+I am not convinced by our current suite of languages that require manual work in a specification language on top of the implementation language.
+These tend to offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers.

-> I develop type systems to guarantee behavioral soundness while easing the need/complexity of directly mechanizing code.
+> My research focuses on developing type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
 I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.
+I achieve this using gradual, dependent, refinement, and probabilistic types, in tandem with proof automation and repair.

 Previously, during my undergrad, I worked on—broadly—three projects: